pynchia/relaytest/README.md

 - The application is not containerised, no Dockerfile, although it would be rather simple to add.

+- The code gets deployed to Render.com automatically upon every push to the `main` branch.

-- Also CI github actions that run the tests could be added easily.
-And/or to a dockerfile.
+- Also CI github actions that run the tests and guard deployment could be added easily.
+And/or to a dockerfile, depending on how one wants to play it